 AnneMarie Horowitz has been with the Energy Department since 2009, and is the Director of STEM Rising, a priority Departmental initiative by the Office of Public Affairs to highlight the science, technology, engineering, and mathematics (STEM) programs and resources of the agency.
 AnneMarie also manages various communications and events around women and girls in STEM.

 AnneMarie founded two employee resource groups: POWER (Professional Opportunities for Women in Energy Realized) and the Young Professionals Group.
-From November 2015 to January 20, 2017, AnneMarie served as the Special Advisor on workforce issues for the Deputy Secretary of Energy, Dr. Elizabeth Sherwood-Randall, and was a designee to the White House Council on Women and Girls.
+From November 2015 to January 20, 2017, AnneMarie served as the Special Advisor on workforce issues for the Deputy Secretary of Energy, Dr. Elizabeth Sherwood-Randall.
 She has also previously worked in the Under Secretary for Management and Performance and the Office of Economic Impact and Diversity.
-She is currently on detail to the Office of Public Affairs from the Associate Under Secretary for Environment, Health, Safety, and Security.

 AnneMarie has a BA in Political Science from the University of Portland and a Masters of Government from Johns Hopkins University.